 Arts & Heritage

-Obairs Arts, Culture and Heritage section incorporates the Village Carnival, the Heritage Programme and the Mooghaun Project.
+Obairs enjoyed many years of a healthy and vibrant Arts, Culture and Heritage programme.
+It ran from 2010 to 2018 and incorporated the Village Carnival, the Heritage Programme and the Mooghaun Project.
 This section’s mission is to engage, educate and advocate, and develop a wider understanding of the vital contribution that our Heritage and the Arts make to our community.
 We mainly achieve this through events and community projects throughout the Year, and over the past few of years a various number of projects and events have been spearheaded by the Obair Heritage and Arts Section.

 - Activities under the Arts and Heritage Programme: